GoncaloMark/CannyCUDA/Readme.md

 ### `canny-device-sm.cu`

-In the updated implementation, the main difference lies in the use of **shared memory** within the CUDA kernels for the convolution and hysteresis edge detection steps.
+In this implementation, the main difference lies in the use of **shared memory** within the CUDA kernels for the convolution and hysteresis edge detection steps.
 This optimization improves performance by reducing global memory access latency and increasing data reuse.

 #### 1. Shared Memory in Convolution Kernel